Damiennsoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets mod of a file
+setting mode of a file